You are here

 DC’s cosmopolitan downtown neighborhood offers a mix of in-demand restaurant options, high-end shopping and plenty of must-see museums.
 The city’s most famous address, 1600 Pennsylvania Avenue, is nestled on the border of downtown DC, giving this chic neighborhood an air of importance and sophistication.

 Fashionistas will find themselves in retails heaven at CityCenterDC.
-The brand new retail destination lets you create a movie montage shopping spree fantasy with label after label—including Christian Dior, Gucci, Boss and Hermès – lining the airy avenues.
+The destination lets you create a movie montage shopping spree fantasy with label after label – including Paul Stuart and much more – lining the airy avenues.
+There's also the luxurious Conrad Washington, DC, where Top Chef alumni Bryan and Michael Voltaggio are making diners rethink seafood at Estuary.

 For foodies looking for a special night out, restaurants like Plume, Decanter and Zentan offer decadent dishes and distinguished wine lists.
-Post-dinner, locals love to sip cocktails at P.O.V in the W Hotel.
-The year-round rooftop lounge boasts the best view in town of The White House.
+Post-dinner, locals love to sip cocktails at POV in the W Hotel.
+The year-round rooftop lounge boasts the best view in town of the White House.
+If it's brunch you fancy, head to Georgia Brown's for a Sunday jazz brunch that won't disappoint (there's a reason they were named one of Open Table's 100 best brunch restaurants).